Gregory-Pagnoux/Moonshot/mirror-health_product.md

 ### Description

-Mirror health is a mirror who allows you to take your pulse, your temperature, control your diabete, your lack of sleeping.
+Mirror health is a mirror who allows you to take your pulse, your temperature, control your diabete, determine if you are alcoholic.
-For that, many devices are integrate inside the mirror like termometer laser, propac [^1], or also glucosemeter [^2].
+For that, many devices are integrate inside the mirror like termometer laser, propac [^1] glucose meter [^2] or also a an breathalyzer [^3].
+We can also imagine the possibility to see make up tuto on YouTube, make some research on Google or call with camera, or not, someone.

 ### Why